Can truly born-again believers drift permanently away from or renounce their relationship with the Lord, or are they eternally secure?

 2 Thess.
 3:3 promises that the Lord will protect believers from the evil one.
 And 1 John 5:18 says that anyone born of God does not continue to sin, and Jesus, who was born of God, keeps the believer safe, and the evil one cannot harm them.
 These are great promises, and because no outside evil being can deflect the true believer off his course and his relationship with God.
 However, even a truly born-again believer can just give up and walk away from his relationship with God.

 Heb.
 10:32-38 is a long and great passage about the original readers of the epistle who suffered persecution, like imprisonment, public exposure and confiscation of property.
 Then in v.
 36 the writer tells them to persevere (persist or “hang in there”), so that when they do the will of God they will receive what was promised, namely the coming of the Lord.
 And v.
 38 says that the righteous live by faith, and the Lord takes no pleasure in those who shrink back.
 And so v.
-39 says that the readers did not shrink back and were destroyed, but they had faith and were saved.
+39 says that the readers are not those who did shrink back and were destroyed, but they had faith and were saved.
 Those who teach eternal security claim that God sustained those who were truly born again, while the shallow believers potentially could fall away or apostatize.
 On the other hand, those who teach possible apostasy of truly born-again believers claim that the warning is for everyone, the shallow and the true.
-It is possible for true believers to fall away.
+It is possible for true believers to fall away, because v.
+39 mentions faith–a condition.

 2..
-The Bible teaches apostasy of the true believer
+The Bible teaches possible apostasy of the true believer

 1 Tim.
 1:19-20 says that some have rejected faith and a good conscience and have suffered shipwreck of their faith, like two men, Hymenaeus and Alexander, whom Paul handed over to Satan, to be taught not to blaspheme.
 Those who teach eternal security claim that these men were not truly born again, while those who teach the potential of falling away may agree these men were not truly born again, but the others in Ephesus to whom Timothy was ministering were surely truly born again, or was no one truly born again?
 Paul’s warning was for the whole Christian community, whether the shallow or the truly born again.
 Therefore anyone can drift away from the faith and relationship with the Lord.